NilPointer-Software/bdfd-wiki/src/bdscript/isTimedOut.md

 # $isTimedOut
-Checks if the given user is timed out or not.
+Checks whether the specified user is timed out or not.

 > 🧙‍♂️ "true" means the user is timed out, "false" means they aren't.